Jiahuic/jiahuic.github.io/_pages/about.md

 advised by <a href="https://www.smu.edu/dedman/academics/departments/math/people/faculty/weihuageng">Prof. Weihua Geng</a>.

 <!-- My interests lie in finding the boundary that keeps mathematical beauty while doing machine learning. -->
-My studies consist of deep learning, mathematical studies, biology applications, and numerical algorithm developments.
-I am interested in developing topological and geometric data analysis methods for biology applications at molecular level, and the integration with deep learning and numerical methods.
+I develop topological and geometric data analysis methods for biological problems at the molecular level, with a focus on integrating deep learning for predictive modeling.
+My current work centers on binding affinity prediction for protein–protein interactions (PPI) and on mutation‑induced energy changes.
-For biology, I am interested in problems of energy predictions of protein-protein interaction (PPI) and energy change predictions of PPI induced by mutations.
 <!-- One of its key applications is  -->
 <!-- studying the SARS-CoV-2 Spike protein binding against ACE2 and antibodies. -->
 <!-- Therefore,  -->
 <!-- the infectivity of SARS-CoV-2 virus and  -->
 <!-- the efficacy of antibody therapies and vaccine can be analyzed. -->

-In addition, I am also interested in fast computing of fast multipole methods (FMM), Treecode, parallel computing, and GPU accelerated computing.
+On the numerical and computational side (briefly): I use and develop fast multipole methods (FMM), treecodes, boundary element methods, and GPU‑accelerated parallel computing.

 For students, who are interested in my research, please feel free to contact me.